MrCabss69/RepoGPT/README.md

 # RepoGPT

-RepoGPT is a tool designed to traverse code repositories, generating detailed and structured project summaries, based on README and other .md files, and the docstrings of the code.
-Inspired by the [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) and the fork [gptrepo](https://github.com/zackees/gptrepo/tree/main).
+RepoGPT is a tool designed to summarize the code in a repository.
+It works iterating code repositories and generating detailed and structured project summaries -  based on the .md files, and the docstrings.

+Inspired by the [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) and [gptrepo](https://github.com/zackees/gptrepo/tree/main).

 ![Example](repogpt/docs/example.png)

 # Installing